 Here is a map from the CDC (Centre for Disease Control) showing Southern Africa and the malarial regions.

-You will see that the only areas of South Africa where you need to take anti-malarial medication are in the Kruger and the far north of Kwa-Zulu Natal.
-You do also need to take it in the northern part of Namibia, northern Botswana and ALL the other safari destinations (eg Victoria Falls, Zimbabwe, Zambia, East and Central Africa as well as Malawi and Mozambique).
+You will see that the only areas of South Africa where you need to take anti-malarial medication are in the Kruger and possibly, in the far north of Kwa-Zulu Natal.
+You also need to take it in the far-northern part of Namibia, northern Botswana and ALL the other safari destinations (eg Victoria Falls, Zimbabwe, Zambia, East and Central Africa as well as Malawi and Mozambique).

 Download our Guide to Critters, the Fear Factor & Your safari